Buddhism in Israel: Judaism and Buddhism

 Practicing Buddhism in Judaism is seen as a violation of the prohibition against idol worship (avodah zarah), and those who convert to Buddhism are considered apostates.
 One key reason of the acceptance of Buddhism is its non-theistic nature.
 Buddhism does not involve a belief in God in the way that Judaism does, making it more accessible for Jewish agnostics and atheists.
 This allows them to embrace Buddhist practices without needing to make a significant change to their theological perspective.

 It is pointed out by some observers that Judaism and Buddhism share a similar understanding of suffering.
 Throughout Jewish history, suffering has been a recurring theme, especially highlighted by the Holocaust which has shaped a theology of suffering that permeates contemporary Jewish culture, even among those who may feel disconnected from the faith.
 In Buddhism, the concept of suffering is central to its teachings on spiritual salvation, emphasizing both its causes and solutions.
 The Jerusalem Report quoted about an Israeli living in Dharamsala, a town in northern India where the Dalai Lama lives.
 The Israeli said, "It's very Jewish, you know, to always talk about suffering, just like Buddhists do."

 Buddhist centers in Israel

 The Diamond Way Buddhism Centers are among the most prominent Buddhist establishments in Israel, with seven locations spread across the country.
 These centers are part of a network that includes over 650 meditation centers associated with the Karma Kagyu tradition of Tibetan Buddhism.

+Tovana (the Israel Insight Meditation Society), established by Stephen Fulder and located in Kibbutz Ein Dor in the Galilee, offers a comprehensive range of Buddhist teachings and practices, aligned with the Theravada lineage, with an emphasis on mindfulness, calm and insight (Vipassana).
+Its teachings and practices are offered on a donation basis (dāna).
+Tovana holds many residential retreats throughout the year as well as lectures, meetings and weekly group practices in Ein Dor, Tel Aviv, and additional locations across the country.
+The organization is linked to a looser network of Western centers and teachers, such as the Insight Meditation Society in the United States and Gaia House in Britain.